L3gacy08/class7-armageddon/armageddon-lab/lab1/lab1b/README.md

 <img width="1023" height="61" alt="image" src="https://github.com/user-attachments/assets/44a5e538-deba-41aa-be50-ff15685d2d6c" />

-## Time to Recovery

-About an 1 hour an 30 minutes.
+It took me about an 1 hour an 30 minutes to resolve the problem

 Evidence included